vercel/next.js/docs/api-reference/create-server.md

 # Create Server

-The main export from the `next` package is a function which returns a new Next.js server instance.
+The `next` package provides a function to create a new Next.js server instance.
 This can be used in your existing server backend to implement the same behaviour as the `next start` and `next dev` CLI commands.

 > **Note: This is API documentation for the Next.js server.
 For a feature overview and usage information for custom server implementations, please see [Custom Server](/docs/advanced-features/custom-server.md).**